 Ms. Bianchetto said the University’s preliminary and final tuition proposals were vetted with student representatives.
 The University’s operating challenges include a $7.03 million permanent general fund reduction, the University’s $5.7 million share of state authorized salary increases for faculty and staff, $3.1 million for supplemental faculty increases, $935,000 in unfunded federal compliance, and $7.8 million for IT security enhancements, leases, and periodicals.
 These would have resulted in a 7.7% increase in undergraduate tuition.
-To reduce the tuition increase, the University is 1) pursing efficiency savings including the planned $21.25 million savings from Organizational Excellence, 2) reviewing planned compensation increases for 2017-2018, 3) deferring compliance enhancements, and 4) deferring several budget items to a future year.
+To reduce the tuition increase, the University is pursuing efficiency savings including the planned $21.25 million savings from Organizational Excellence, reviewing planned compensation increases for 2017-2018, deferring compliance enhancements, and deferring several budget items to a future year.

-She reviewed measures the University adopted to address affordability, the most important concern raised during the student meetings.
+Ms. Bianchetto reviewed measures the University adopted to address affordability, the most important concern raised during the student meetings.
 These include AccessUVA, a guaranteed tuition plan, Cornerstone Grants, and the Bicentennial Scholars Fund.
-67% of University students graduate with no debt.
+Two-thirds (67%) of University students graduate with no debt.
 The average debt for the remaining students is $20,500, $5,000 below the national average.
 Mr. Meyers said the most recent national student debt figures show the average UVA debt at $7,000 below the national average.

 Dr. Solenski noted the importance of attracting and retaining top faculty, and expressed concern about the impact of budget constraints on planned faculty salary increases.
-Mr. Goodwin referenced the Board’s goal of raising the average faculty salary to the 20% percentile.
+Mr. Goodwin referenced the Board’s goal of raising the faculty salary average to 20th among American Association of Universities (AAU) institutions.
 Mr. Hogan said that in the past year the University went from 29th to 28th.
 When the goal was set, the University was 34th or 35th.
 Mr. Katsouleas said the 2.2% tuition increase will result in lower salary increases than had been planned when a 3.5% increase was under consideration.
 Mr. Hogan said the 2.2% tuition increase results in a loss of $1.3 million.
-Mr. Goodwin felt $1.3 million could be found for faculty salaries given the size of the University’s budget.
+Mr. Goodwin suggested that $1.3 million may be found elsewhere given the size of the University’s budget.
 Ms. Sullivan said there will be raises, but they won’t be as large as originally planned, and suggested the option of a one-time bonus.

-Ms. Bianchetto reviewed data for a 25 year period (FY 1991 to FY 2015), a 20 year period (FY 1996 to FY 2015). and a 15 year period (FY 2001 to FY 2015).
-The 15 and 25 years periods show that the University’s cumulative undergraduate tuition increases on a per-student basis is less than the amount of the decreases in state funding.
-The 20 period shows tuition increases slightly higher than state budget cuts.
+Ms. Bianchetto reviewed data for a 25-year period (FY 1991 to FY 2015), a 20-year period (FY 1996 to FY 2015), and a 15- year period (FY 2001 to FY 2015).
+The 15- and 25- year periods show that the University’s cumulative undergraduate tuition increases on a per-student basis are less than the amount of the decreases in state funding.
+The 20-year period shows tuition increases slightly higher than state budget cuts.
 Mr. Goodwin said when inflation is considered, tuition increases have been less than the reductions in state funding.
-Ms. Bianchetto reviewed a net tuition revenue analysis for FY 16-2017.
-It shows out-of-state students provided 62.5% of the tuition revenue while constituting 31.2% of the undergraduate enrollment.
+Ms. Bianchetto reviewed a net tuition revenue analysis for FY 2017.
+It shows that out-of-state students provided 62.5% of the tuition revenue while constituting 31.2% of the undergraduate enrollment.
 When state funding for in-state students is included, the out-of-state student contribution is 45.5%.